Bukit Batok Nature Park

 Bukit Batok Nature Park is a 36 ha urban park in Bukit Batok, Singapore.
 It is situated near Bukit Batok East Avenue 2, Bukit Batok East Avenue 6, and Lorong Sesuai.
+It is also near to the junction of Jalan Jurong Kechil and De Souza Avenue where The Sen condo is.

 History

 The park was developed on an abandoned quarry site in 1988.